Hargus "Pig" Robbins: Life and career

-On October 21, 2012, Robbins was inducted into the Country Music Hall of Fame.
+Robbins was inducted into the Musicians Hall of Fame and Museum in 2007 and on October 21, 2012, Robbins was inducted into the Country Music Hall of Fame.

 In Robert Altman's classic, Nashville, a hippie piano player nicknamed "Frog" is fired by Henry Gibson's character (an egotistical country singer), who yells at the studio engineer: "When I ask for Pig, I want Pig!"

 Robbins died on January 30, 2022, at the age of 84.